 - People were provided with and supported to participate in activities to help maintain their social health.
-We saw staff supported people with activities in the home, such as bingo, visiting entertainers, arts and crafts and trips out to local attractions.
-People told us they enjoyed the activities.
-One person explained they particularly enjoyed playing bingo and told us, "There's a lot to keep me busy." - People were supported to maintain relationships with those close to them.
-Staff supported people to call relatives on the telephone and relatives we spoke with told us there were no restrictions on when they were able to visit.
+We saw staff supported people with activities in the home, such as exercises and board games and people enjoyed afternoon teas.
+Staff also supported people on trips out to various events as well as to clubs and pubs. - People were supported to maintain relationships with those close to them.
+Staff supported people to call relatives and relatives we spoke with told us there were no restrictions on when they were able to visit.